ImagicTheCat/ZeroNet_dev/zchain/README.md

 zchain is about integrity, the chain will rollback to the previous valid block when a block is modified or deleted.
 A user can only invalid the blocks following his blocks this way, in some case (total deletion) the following blocks could be the new chain origin.
 It's also possible to replace the current chain by generating a chain more trustable than the first (more blocks, more users).
-But more the game advance, more it's hard for a single user to replace the chain this way (limited storage).
+But more the chain advance, more it's hard for a single user to replace it this way (limited storage).
 Modifying the chain rules (check/process) can invalid blocks of the chain, but it depends on the chain logic.
-It's possible to add new features, backward effectives and preserving the chain.
+It's possible to add new features, retroactives and preserving the chain.

 ## Use cases / Ideas